barrydoan/ZapperMaster/README.md

 ## Android
+The Android application is located in ZapperMaster\phone\ZapperMaster

+## Web api
-The Android application is located in ZapperMaster\phone\ZapperMaster Step to run the api
+The web api is located in ZapperMaster\webapi\zappermaster Step to run the api
 Go to folder ZapperMaster\webapi\zappermaster
 - Create python environment: python -m venv env